Selman's theorem: Statement

-Informally, a set A is enumeration-reducible to a set B if there is a Turing machine which receives an enumeration of B (it has a special instruction to get the next element, or none if it has not yet been provided), and produces an enumeration of A. See enumeration reducibility for a precise account.
+Informally, a set A is enumeration-reducible to a set B if there is a Turing machine that receives an enumeration of B (it has a special instruction to get the next element, or none if it has not yet been provided), and produces an enumeration of A. See enumeration reducibility for a precise account.

-A set A is computably enumerable with oracle B (or simply "in B") when there is a Turing machine with oracle B which enumerates the members of A; this is the relativized version of computable enumerability.
+A set A is computably enumerable with oracle B (or simply "in B") when there is a Turing machine with oracle B that enumerates the members of A; this is the relativized version of computable enumerability.

 Selman's theorem: A set A is enumeration-reducible to a set B if and only if A is computably enumerable with an oracle X whenever B is computably enumerable with the same oracle X.

 Discussion

-Informally, the hypothesis means that whenever there is a program enumerating B using some source of information (the oracle), there is also a program enumerating A using the same source of information.
-A priori, the program enumerating A could be running the program enumerating B as a subprogram in order to produce the elements of A from those of B, but it could also be using the source of information directly, perhaps in a different way than the program enumerating B, and it could be difficult to deduce from the program enumerating B. However, the theorem asserts that, in fact, there exists a single program which produces an enumeration of A solely from an enumeration of B, without direct access to the source of information used to enumerate B.
+Informally, the hypothesis "A is computably enumerable with an oracle X whenever B is computably enumerable with the same oracle X" means that whenever there is a program enumerating B using some source of information (the oracle), there is also a program enumerating A using the same source of information.
+A priori, the program enumerating A could be running the program enumerating B as a subprogram in order to produce the elements of A from those of B, but it could also be using the source of information directly, perhaps in a different way than the program enumerating B, and it could be difficult to deduce the elements of A from the program enumerating B. However, the theorem asserts that, in fact, there exists a single program that produces an enumeration of A solely from an enumeration of B, without direct access to the source of information used to enumerate B.